MSPaintIDE/NewOCR-website/explanation/training/separation.md

 grand_parent: Explanation
 nav_order: 1
 permalink: /explanation/training/separation
+github-path: explanation/training/separation.md
 ---

 # Character Separation

 Character separation is the very first step in how the OCR, where a similar process occurs during scanning. character separation allows each character to be broken into a separate group to perform future data calculation on.

+Please note that this process does happen after binarization of the image, where in many OCRs would be paired with other preprocessing (Usually for dealing with natural images, which NewOCR does not support).

 ## Line Separation